-Co-occurring conditions that are often occur alongside addiction are:
+Common co-occurring conditions that often occur alongside addiction are:

-- Mood disorders: Clinical depression is debilitating to normal life function.
-Along with anxiety, it is the primary co-occurring diagnosis cited by people with addiction.
-Anxiety includes a large spectrum of emotional experiences, from stressful reactions to everyday situations to extreme anxiety such as PTSD.
+- Mood disorders: Clinical depression is the primary co-occurring diagnosis cited by people with addiction.
+Anxiety includes a large spectrum of emotional experiences, from stressful reactions to everyday situations to extreme anxiety.

-- PTSD: Both men and women suffer from Post-Traumatic Stress Disorder (PTSD) which is precipitated by traumatic experiences in one’s life.
-Many women in drug and alcohol treatment have been the victim of some form of verbal and physical abuse.
+- Post-traumatic stress disorder (PTSD): Precipitated by traumatic experiences in one’s life, many individuals in drug and alcohol treatment have been the victim of some form of verbal and physical abuse.
 Disassociation from self and events, anger, depression, high anxiety, and insomnia are some symptoms of PTSD.

 - Personality disorders: These include borderline personality disorders (BPD), histrionic, and narcissistic disorders.
 Other examples might be obsessive-compulsive, paranoid, schizoid, avoidant, and dependent personality disorder.

-At Headwaters, each of our patients takes part in thorough behavioral health assessments to ensure that all substance use disorders and co-occurring mental health disorders are diagnosed and treated.
-We develop individual treatment plans that are designed to meet the unique needs of every patient.
-Through rigorous assessment, each individual is given a plan for healing that guides the way to sustained recovery.
+At Headwaters, each of our patients takes part in a thorough behavioral health assessment to ensure that all substance use disorders and co-occurring mental health disorders are diagnosed and treated.
+We develop individual treatment plans that are designed to meet the unique needs of every affluent Headwaters patient.
+Through rigorous assessment, each individual is given a plan for healing that guides the way to sustained recovery despite social pressures and responsibilities.

-Integrated treatment is comprehensive programming that offers all of the therapeutic resources necessary to help the individual heal physically, mentally, and spiritually.
+Integrated treatment is comprehensive programming that offers all of the therapeutic resources necessary to help the individual heal physically, mentally, emotionally, and spiritually.
 There is no one cause of addiction, though living with a mental health disorder may increase the likelihood of developing a substance use disorder — and vice versa.
 Everyone is different.
 In some cases, a mental health disorder predates the development of a drug or alcohol abuse.
-In other cases, mental health symptoms are not apparent until after addiction has taken hold — sometimes, these conditions are exacerbated or worsened by drug use.
+In other cases, mental health symptoms are not apparent until after addiction has taken hold, at which point they are often exacerbated.

-A comprehensive treatment plan for people with co-occurring disorders should include:
+A comprehensive clinical treatment plan should always include:

 - Evidence-based therapies